wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 Where a demand has been filed prior to the expiration of the 19th month from the priority date, the International Bureau shall publish a notice of that fact in the Gazette promptly after the filing of the demand, but not before the international publication of the international application.
 The notice shall indicate all designated States bound by Chapter II which have not been elected.

-### Rule 62 Copy of Amendments Under Article 19 for the International Preliminary Examining Authority
+### Rule 62---Copy of Amendments Under Article 19 for the International Preliminary Examining Authority

 ##### 62.1 Amendments Made before the Demand is Filed